Al-Mustanjid (Cairo): Life

 Al-Mustanjid was the son of Al-Mutawakkil I. His given name was Yusuf and his Kunya was Abu al-Mahasin.

 The 1455 mutiny convinced caliph al-Qa'im to abandon his support for Sayf ad-Din Inal and join the uprising.
 With the caliph providing symbolic legitimacy to the mamluks, they took up arms and assaulted the citadel.
 Finding himself faced with no alternatives, Inal launched an offensive against the mutineers.
 The Royal Mamluk Guard of the citadel resisted the rebels and eventually dispersed the Zahiris.
 Inal had al-Qa'im arrested and imprisoned in Alexandria.
 He was replaced by al-Mustanjid.
 All mamluks with the exception of the royal guard were removed from their positions in citadel and some of the mutineers were either imprisoned or exiled.
 Despite the insurrection, Inal supplied the mamluks with the camels they sought and the expedition to al-Buhayra was carried out.

+Sayf al-Din Inal was reported to be ill on 3 February 1461.
+Afterward, he summoned al-Mustanjid and his legal scholars.
+He conveyed to them his will that Ahmad, his eldest son and emir al-hajj ("commander of the pilgrimage [to Mecca]"), should succeed him.
+As a result.
+Inal abdicated the sultanate, and on 25 February Ahmad was proclaimed sultan, receiving homage in the royal Hall of Audience.
+On 26 February, Inal died at the age of 80 after a reign of seven years and eleven months.